jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/Client-Site-Configuration/StrongSwan-Configuration.md

 6. Set strongSwan to use route table defaulted by system and edit /etc/strongswan.d/charon.conf file:
 ```
-  install_routes=no    # Yes is defaulted, comments shall be deleted and replaced by no, preventing creation of new route tables
+  install_routes=no    #The default value is yes; the note is removed and the default value is changed to be no here for the purpose of preventing creation of new route tables of tunnels and apply the same route table for different tunnels, i.e., main route table
 ```

 7. Enable system IP forwarding, edit /etc/sysctl.conf file and execute "sudo sysctl -p":